smileinnovation/training-nodejs/step1.md

 "Hello world
  Today is < Week day >"

-The week day must be display thanks to the library "moment" https://momentjs.com/
+The week day must be display thanks to the library "luxon" https://moment.github.io/luxon/#/